-The PLU comprehensive fee covers this academic experience (instruction and academic credit), housing, a meal stipend (if student chooses UTAS Campus Accommodation), activity fee stipend, study abroad insurance, visa fees, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit), housing, a meal stipend (if student chooses UTAS Campus Accommodation), activity fee stipend, study abroad insurance, and visa fees*).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Some air travel, books/supplies, personal excursions, domestic travel*/postage for visa processing, and other miscellaneous expenses are not included in program cost

 *Be sure to research your visa requirements as you may have to go in-person to a consulate or visa processing center.
 Depending on the country, there may or may not be a local consulate, and you may have to fly to another US state.